AfzalNMSU/CV_TransformingImages/README.md

 Input and output images for "Image1.png".
-[NOTE: we definitely have to put the semi-colon ';' after each line, otherwise it will print numeric values of that variable in the command window.]
+[NOTE: we definitely have to put the semi-colon ';' after each command line, otherwise it will print numeric values of that variable in the command window.]
 >> InputImage = imread('Image1.png');
 >> TransformingImages_Q2_1(InputImage, TransformMatrix, TransformType);
 >>
 ![Image1](https://github.com/AfzalNMSU/CV_TransformingImages/assets/83153124/fb61191e-7c5b-47ab-870e-a0c289bce7d4) ![TransformedImage](https://github.com/AfzalNMSU/CV_TransformingImages/assets/83153124/4b616be8-42c4-4012-a611-90e09b0b4775)

 Input and output images for "Image2.png".
-[NOTE: we definitely have to put the semi-colon ';' after each line, otherwise it will print numeric values of that variable in the command window.]
+[NOTE: we definitely have to put the semi-colon ';' after each command line, otherwise it will print numeric values of that variable in the command window.]
 >> InputImage = imread('Image2.png');
 >> TransformingImages_Q2_1(InputImage, TransformMatrix, TransformType);
 >>
 ![Image2](https://github.com/AfzalNMSU/CV_TransformingImages/assets/83153124/a8dfaeda-a62e-456b-b468-9b9fd36e554d) ![TransformedImage2](https://github.com/AfzalNMSU/CV_TransformingImages/assets/83153124/8385e342-083d-4206-84d1-0b7036029676)

 Input and output images for "20160104021A_Left.JPG".
-[NOTE: we definitely have to put the semi-colon ';' after each line, otherwise it will print numeric values of that variable in the command window.]
+[NOTE: we definitely have to put the semi-colon ';' after each comman line, otherwise it will print numeric values of that variable in the command window.]
 >> InputImage = imread('20160104021A_Left.JPG');
 >> TransformingImages_Q2_1(InputImage, TransformMatrix, TransformType);
 >>